-- You are under the age of 21-coverage goes until the end of the month of your 21st birthday. - You were in the conservatorship of the Texas' CPS Texas on your 18th birthday.
-(Conservatorship means that there is a court order saying Texas' CPS is in charge of you-CPS can still be your conservator even if you are incarcerated). - You are a US citizen or you are a legal permanent resident (green card holder) or other specified immigrant category (see Immigrants and Foster Youth Health Insurance in this section for more details). - You do not have adequate health coverage. - You have household income at or below 400% of the Federal Poverty Level (in 2017, this was \$4,020 per month for an individual). - You must currently live in Texas.
+- You are under the age of 21-coverage goes until the end of the month of your 21st birthday. - You were in the conservatorship of Texas' CPS on your 18th birthday.
+(Conservatorship means that there is a court order saying Texas' CPS is in charge of you-CPS can still be your conservator even if you are incarcerated). - You are a US citizen or you are a legal permanent resident (green card holder) or other specified immigrant category (see Immigrants and Foster Youth Health Insurance in this section for more details). - You do not have adequate health coverage. - You have household income at or below 400% of the Federal Poverty Level (in 2019, this was \$49,960 per year for a household of one)." - You currently live in Texas.